-This week, BLACKPINK released the preview clip for their final episode of the reality show 24/365 with BLACKPINK.
-The clip shows all four members heading to the Everland theme park and zoo to spend time with the resident giant pandas.
+This week, BLACKPINK released the preview clip for their final episode of reality show 24/365 with BLACKPINK—and it was one minute of straight-up cuteness.
+The clip shows all four members heading to Everland theme park and zoo in Korea to spend time with the resident giant pandas.

 Alongside making a meal for the mother panda, they also got to cuddle up to a precious 3-month-old cub named Fubao.

 However, while many fans found the preview simply adorable, criticism of the clip soon went viral across social media in China.
 According to Chinese netizens and officials, the show depicts “endangerment” of the baby panda.

 While baby Fubao was born in South Korea this year, he’s not technically Korean.
 The Chinese government actually owns almost every giant panda in the world, and zoos across the world simply rent them.
 Panda loan costs run up to $1 million USD per year on 10-year “panda diplomacy” contracts, and foreign zoos must pay an additional $400,000 USD tax for any baby cubs born in their care.

 Since the pandas at Everland’s Panda World belong to China, the zoo is expected to follow strict regulations to protect the bears from illness.
 One of these rules mandates that members of the public must not touch the pandas or come into close contact with them in any way.
 According to the Chinese State Forestry Administration, allowing non-professionals to touch the pandas increases their risk of contracting a zoonotic infection.

 On top of that, to further prevent the spread of disease, the rules state that people with pets should stay not come into close contract with the pandas.
 Back in 2015, several pandas died of canine distemper—a virus found in pet dogs.
 Since giant pandas are currently considered endangered, the Chinese government considers their welfare to be of the utmost importance.